Haein Kim’s animated comedy Peepin’ comes from a place of honesty

-Part of the reason Peepin’ feels so effortless is down to the characters’ believability.
+Part of the reason Peepin’ feels so effortless is down to the characters’ believability, a testament to Haein and Paul’s techical prowess.
 “With all my films, I draw inspiration from my own experiences,” says Haein.
 “Everything comes from a place of honesty.
 The opening sequence about licking the spit – that actually happened to my little sister.
 It was actually, ‘You have to step on my spit if you want to be my best friend’, but I remembered it as licking the spit.”
 The character of Kimmy K is even based on a caricature of Haein’s older sister , who used to tease Haein when they were younger.

 Even though our interview call is connecting us from opposite sides of the world, the conversation with Haein feels comfortingly familiar, like talking to an old friend.
 We laugh about how cruel our elder sisters could be and discuss the strangeness of growing up as alienated, Westernised Asians.
 Haein puts it plainly: “I grew up wishing I was white but now I feel like, fuck that!”
 She’s calling from a holiday retreat in a rural area of Australia called Kangaroo Valley.
 Though the countryside setting is beautiful, it is also isolating as the only non-white person there.
 And even though the big cities have large populations of Asian communities, Haein is acutely aware of the lack of representation across mainstream culture.

 Although we touch on serious topics such as race in our interview, Peepin’ is anything but sombre.
-The animator crafts her ideas around societal issues into a highly entertaining story that doesn’t take itself too seriously.
+The animators crafts their ideas around societal issues into a highly entertaining story that doesn’t take itself too seriously.
 Instead, the film indirectly comments on representation, or the lack thereof, through witty character development.

 Haein recalls that Gerard “literally improvised everything”.
 Even though there was a script, Gerard “put so much energy into it and brought out this sassy character all by himself, which was great.”
 After the voices were recorded, Haein finalised the character sketches.
 With a love of drawing pen to paper, she first creates a “thousand iterations of everything” until instinct calls to say that a character is perfected.
 Since all the character development is worked out on paper, the animator either scans in the drawings, or directly interprets the hand-drawn figures straight onto screen.
-And when it comes to producing the actual animation, Haein devises a set of key poses to outline the character’s movement from A to B. Using a set of codes, the animator then programmes the movement, cleaning up certain lines and adding aspects of colour and shading along the way.
+And when it comes to producing the actual animation, Haein and Paul devised a set of key poses to outline the character’s movement from A to B using a series of key drawings.
+Then, an animator would connect the movement from one pose to another, cleaning up certain lines and adding aspects of colour and shading along the way.

 Most notably, the characters’ movement in Peepin’ is full of style.
 In one particularly memorable scene, Kimmy K slips down a bumpy slide, her body warping with the curvature of the slide as she does.
 Throughout the film, the story is strengthened by these moments of exaggerated perspective and foreshortening.
 This kind of style is influenced by Haein and Paul’s interest in zines and Peepin’s aesthetic is evidently informed by this 2D graphic language.
 “We really like the comics community,” says Haein.
 “We love going to zine fairs and seeing all the flat images on paper.
 That’s what we want our work to look like, flat but moving at the same time.”